 Get Set Checklist

-Congratulations and welcome to the University of Toronto!
-It might seem like the start of your journey is months away, but it’s never too early to start planning for an awesome university experience.
+Congratulations and welcome to the University of Toronto community!
+It may seem like the start of your journey is months away, but it’s never too early to start planning for an awesome university experience.
 This handy checklist can help you get a head start this summer.
-Be sure to watch the checklist videos on our YouTube channel!

 1. Get your TCard, UTORid and UTmail+ account